 Sadly, Dorenbos can no longer play football.
 However, he still has a very positive outlook.
 He and his wife even adopted a Goldendoodle dog and named him Saint because of the trade that saved his life.

-Every year, nearly 610,000 people die of heart disease in the United States.
-That equates to one in every four deaths.
-Without preventive screenings, many more people, including Jon Dorenbos, could have died.
-Unfortunately, if more people were to participate in preventive health screenings, more lives could be potentially saved.
-Whether it's heart disease screening, cardiovascular screening, cholesterol screening, or cancer screenings, these medical procedures just might save your life.
-Regardless of your risk, you can receive a screening.
-Doing so can potentially help you discover a problem before it's too late.
+Preventive health screenings can help uncover hidden health risks which, hopefully, gives an individual time to work with doctors to figure out how to deal with the issues.
+If more people were to participate in preventive health screenings, more lives could be potentially saved.
+Whether it's heart disease screening, cardiovascular screening, cholesterol screening, or cancer screenings, these medical procedures just might help you discover a problem before it's too late.